browserengineering/book/book/chrome.md

 attached, formatted text (like links) do not.
 We need to fix that.

-The big idea is to introduce two new types of layout objects, `LineLayout` and `TextLayout`, that go inside an `InlineLayout` objects. `LineLayout`s represent a line of text and stack one after another vertically. `TextLayout`s represent individual words and are arranged on the line left to right.
+The big idea is to introduce two new types of layout objects, `LineLayout` and `TextLayout`, that go inside `InlineLayout` objects.
+`LineLayout`s represent a line of text and stack one after another vertically. `TextLayout`s represent individual words and are arranged on the line left to right.
 We'll need `InlineLayout` to create both objects, and then we'll need to write layout methods for them.

 Let's start by defining our two new types of layout objects.
 A `LineLayout` object is straightforward: